Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/addons.md

 ## Precision Prospecting

-A fairly self-evident mod from the name, read more about it [on its page](https://modrinth.com/mod/precision-prospecting)
+A fairly self-evident mod from the name.
+Read more about it on its [Modrinth](https://modrinth.com/mod/precision-prospecting) and [CurseForge](https://www.curseforge.com/minecraft/mc-mods/precision-prospecting) pages

 KubeJS TFC supports its